In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Core Data, Apple's framework for working with application data, is the second extension skill I mentioned.

-I mentioned networking and working with data in the core skills section, and it's true.
+We mentioned networking and working with data in the core skills section, and it's true.
 With those skills in place, you can fetch whatever you want from a server and display it in your app.

 Core Data takes it a step further by allowing you to manipulate that data once you've obtained it, such as searching for specific values, sorting the results, and more, all very efficiently.